singh-man/books/crackingTheCoding/12_cAndC++.md

 ---

-A virtual function depends on a "vtable" or "Virtual Table:' If any function of a class is declared to be virtual, a vtable is constructed which stores addresses of the virtual functions of this class.
+A virtual function depends on a "vtable" or "Virtual Table".
+If any function of a class is declared to be virtual, a vtable is constructed which stores addresses of the virtual functions of this class.
 The compiler also adds a hidden vptr variable in all such classes which points to the vtable of that class.
 If a virtual function is not overridden in the derived class, the vtable of the derived class stores the address of the function in its parent class.
 The vtable is used to resolve the address of the function when the virtual function is called.
 Dynamic binding in C++ is performed through the vtable mechanism.

 Thus, when we assign the derived class object to the base class pointer, the vptr variable points to the vtable of the derived class.
 This assignment ensures that the most derived virtual function gets called.